Argentine Diego and Leonor are

 However, on one point, Leonor and Diego are different.
 While their friends are creative and restless people just like them, most of their friends have one kid or more.
 Leonor and Diego have got two cats and a dog.

-Unusual in every kind of way
+Unusual in every

 It is an unusual decision, not to have kids, they both acknowledge.
 But it’ not like they have set an ultimatum, they just don’t feel the need to follow the same life path as most people do.
 They enjoy their childish type of life, doing fun projects with their friends.